 Medications such as SSRI antidepressants are used to treat body dysmorphia disorders.
 Antipsychotic medications are also used.

 Getting support from your loved ones is a critical step in overcoming body dysmorphia disorder.
 In family therapy, family members are taught to understand how body dysmorphia works and also learn symptoms that go along with it.

 Body dysmorphia can be treated by proven methods of psychotherapy.
 Cognitive behavioral therapy is a common technique for treating body dysmorphia, as well as improving related symptoms such as depression and anxiety.
 SRI medications are also effective for treating body dysmorphia symptoms.

 If you need help, there is hope!
-Reach out to one of our licensed mental health professionals that treat body dysmorphia.
+Reach out to a licensed mental health professional that treats body dysmorphia.